Gamify-IT/docs/dev-manuals/illustrator/Tile.md

 ### Step 1

 Open either the 32x32px template or the 16x16px template in Illustrator.
-You can find the templates in the new-tiles repository in the templates folder.
+You can find the templates in the [tiles repository](https://github.com/Gamify-IT/tiles) in the [templates folder](https://github.com/Gamify-IT/tiles/tree/main/templates) folder.

 ### Step 2